WebSpellChecker/wproofreader-docker/README.md

 ## Docker Compose

-Instead of using lengthy `docker run` commands, it is possible to keep all the configuration in a `docker-compose.yml` file (name is important, extension can be `yaml` or `yml`) and deploy it using `docker compose up` from the same directory.
+Instead of using lengthy `docker run` commands, it is possible to keep all the configuration in a `docker-compose.yml` file (name is important, extension can be `yaml` or `yml`) and deploy it using `docker compose up` command from the same directory.
 For more information, please refer to the [documentation](https://docs.docker.com/compose/).

 Sample `docker-compose.yml` content: